yardenc2003/trino/README.md

 class.
 It will start a development version of the server that is configured with the TPCH connector.
 You can then use the CLI to execute queries against this server.
 Many other connectors have their own `*QueryRunner` class that you can use when working on a specific connector.
-The generally required VM option here is `--add-modules jdk.incubator.vector` but various `*QueryRunner` classes might require additional options (if necessary, check the `air.test.jvm.additional-arguments` property in the `pom.xml` file of the module from which the runner comes).

 ### Running the full server